klangner/invite-homework/README.md

 ## API Specification

-Since initial specification can be changed here is slightly modified version which is implemented in this application:
+Since initial specification can be changed here is slightly modified version which is implemented in this application.

 ### 1) CREATE INVITATION